 With veganism on the rise in the UK and beyond, more and more people are becoming interested in the lifestyle, whether that be for animal, environmental or health issues.

-In celebration of its vegan month in June 2018, SoGlos has teamed up with The Isbourne to find nine facts you might not have known about being vegan; covering everything from health to the treats that you can still indulge in…
+SoGlos has rounded up nine facts you might not have known about being vegan; covering everything from health to the treats that you can still indulge in…

 Contrary to common beliefs – or stereotypes – a vegan diet doesn’t have to consist of vegetables alone.
 Even aside from the ever-increasing amount of non-meat and dairy-free alternatives, there’s a vast choice of naturally vegan-friendly foods out there.

 From beige basics such as pasta, bread, and crisps; fridge fillers such as hummus, tofu, falafel; and cupboard staples including noodles, cereal, rice, even baked beans… don’t be fooled into believing that a vegan lifestyle is equal to living off rabbit food!

 Whether you’re talking about freshly-baked vegan cakes or ‘accidently’ vegan food, staying away from animal products doesn’t stop you from being able to indulge in sweet treats.

 There’s plenty of surprisingly vegan-friendly foods, including Oreo cookies; Doritos; Skittles; Jelly Tots; Pringles (even the smokey bacon flavour); Chocolate Chip Hobnobs; Bourbon Biscuits; and a variety of Pot Noodle flavours, to name just a handful.

 Gone are the days when even a vegetarian option is hard to find on the menu; restaurants and cafés are becoming increasingly vegan-friendly, from creating dedicated menus to offering an option for each course – which is often marked clearly.